JacobisGreat/Press-One-Bot/README.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Review Twilio documentation
-3. Check bot logs for error messages
+2. Check bot logs for error messages

 ## License